juhi048/Student_Management_Project/README.md

    - Buyers can generate receipts by selecting products and quantities, with automatic calculations for discounts and total amounts.

 **Contributors:**
-- [Your Name]
+- [JUHI RASTOGI]

 **License:**
-This project is licensed under the [insert license here] License.
+This project is licensed under the [MIT] License.

 **Disclaimer:**
 This program is created for educational purposes only and may not be suitable for use in production environments.

 **Note:**
 Please ensure that all necessary dependencies are installed and the program is compiled correctly before running.
-For any issues or suggestions, feel free to contact [Your Email Address].
+For any issues or suggestions, feel free to contact [juhirastogi048@gmail.com].